Is There a Weight Limit or BMI for Mommy Makeover?

 What Is a Mommy Makeover?

-Not every woman needs all of the procedures mentioned above.
+Not every woman needs all the procedures mentioned above.
 The only way to find out the best procedures for you is to talk to your plastic surgeon.

 Let’s take a look at some of the more common mommy makeover procedures: